-Employees who are on leave-without-pay for seven (7) or more calendar days in a pay period will not accrue the alternative leave portion of their accrual for that pay period.
+Employees who are on leave-without-pay for forty (40) or more scheduled hours, prorated by FTE, in a pay period will not accrue the alternative leave portion of their accrual for that pay period.

 Regular employees may accrue a maximum of one thousand four hundred eighty (1,480) hours of alternative leave.
 During the calendar year, WPSL hours may accrue without regard to the 1,480 hour maximum for alternative leave hours.
 On January 1 of each year, a maximum of forty (40) WPSL hours can be carried forward.
 Any WPSL in excess of forty (40) will be transferred into the employee's alternative leave bank, up to the 1,480 hour maximum.